 Studies have shown that somewhere around 80% of the data in any organization is unstructured.
-In large enterprises and organizations, storing and managing this unmatched amount of data can be challenging and very costly.
+In many companies and organizations, storing and managing this unmatched amount of data can be challenging and very costly.

 The move to data lake architecture